H\"older regularity and roughness: construction and examples: Fake Brownian motion

 \section{Fake Brownian motion}

-~ \\ In this section, we construct stochastic processes which fake Brownian motion using the Schauder representation.
-For a finitely refining sequence $\pi$ of partitions of $[0, 1]$, we have the following Schauder representation of a Brownian motion $B$ along $\pi$, due to Proposition \ref{prop:coeff_hat_func} (or more precisely Lemma 5.1 of \cite{das2021}):
+In this section, we construct stochastic processes which fake Brownian motion using the Schauder representation.
+In what follows, we assume $T=1$ without loss of generality, as the theory can be easily extended to any finite interval.
+For a finitely refining sequence $\pi$ of partitions of $[0, 1]$, we have the Schauder representation of a Brownian motion $B$ along $\pi$, from Proposition \ref{prop:coeff_hat_func} (more precisely Lemma 5.1 of \cite{das2021}):

 where $Z = B(1)$ and the coefficients $\theta^B_{m, k}$ are independent and identically distributed standard normal random variables.